RafaRemote/oc_python_p02_market_analysis/readme.md

 - [x] scrape informations for one category of book
 - [x] scrape book image of each product page visited

-will wrtie all the data (the 10 data listed above) of each book for one category, will write a csv file with the name specified in arg4 and store it in the folder specified in arg3 if arg5 == yes: will store the image of the product pages visited in the folder specified in arg3.
+will write all the data (the 10 data listed above) of each book for one category, will write a csv file with the name specified in arg4 and store it in the folder specified in arg3 if arg5 == yes: will store the image of the product pages visited in a folder named 'cover-images', within the folder specified in arg3.

 #### commands example